kwoodle/ktrade_volatility/README.txt

 | MS     | 2020-01-27 | 53.00 | 53.69 | 52.86 | 53.11 | 10649100 |
 +--------+------------+-------+-------+-------+-------+----------+
 16 rows in set (0.003 sec)

+This fixed in insert_daily.sql.
+Leave volume=0 rows in table.
+Queries should usually return rows with volume>0.